mattux/RandomPeople4Neo/README.md

 Tested on the current Neo4j version (3.3.4)

-**The source code includes two variables that defines how much people and how much relationships generate.**
+**The source code includes two variables that defines how much people and how much relationships will be generated.**

 ## How to